ejsadiarin/wizardry/linux/get-system-info.md

 - `lsof -nP -iTCP -sTCP:LISTEN` - display a list of ports in use
 - `lsof -nP -i:<port-number>` - check a specific port number

+# How to see services running behind the ports?

+- `netstat -tulpn | grep -n <port>` - to find the service running behind the specific port, -n is to show the line numbers
+- `sudo netstat -tulpn | grep -n <port>` - use sudo if not all processes/services could be identified
+- `sudo netstat -anputW` - another way to find (all, numeric, ports, udp, tcp, wide):

 # How to check for Linux process information (CPU usage, RAM usage, etc.)?

 - `ps aux | grep <process>`